GodWin1100/SE_Mini-Project/README.md

 ---Mini Project in Java---

     Employee Portal
     ~Software :-
     IntelliJ IDEA as IDE for JavaFx
     MySQL for database

+    ~Downloaded Libraries
+    From Gluon for FXML and Scene Builder
+    From JetBrains for kotlin library

+    ~Description
+    New Employee can create it's account.
+    Employee can login and once login he/she can punch in or punch out.
+    Can modify his/her detail.

+    ~Future Scope
+    Employee can request for leave through his/her portal Senior Employee or Company login can view punching times of subordinate